gruntwork-io/docs/docs/guides/migrated/2019-10-17-how-to-achieve-cis-benchmark-compliance.md

 This guide also uses code from the [Gruntwork CIS AWS Foundations Benchmark repository](https://gruntwork.io/achieve-compliance), which contains the necessary configurations to achieve compliance.

-You must be a <span class="js-subscribe-cta">Gruntwork Compliance subscriber</span> to access the Gruntwork Infrastructure as Code Library and the CIS AWS Foundations Benchmark modules.
+You must be a <span className="js-subscribe-cta">Gruntwork Compliance subscriber</span> to access the Gruntwork Infrastructure as Code Library and the CIS AWS Foundations Benchmark modules.

 ### How to configure a production-grade AWS account structure